rubrikinc/rbkcli/docs/quick-start.md

 * `rubrik_cdm_username`
 * `rubrik_cdm_password`

-You can also specify a token to be used in the authentication by exporting the following evironment variable:
+You can also specify a token to be used in the authentication by exporting the following environment variable:
 * `rubrik_cdm_token`

 So the commands to be run would be: